sinonjs/sinon/docs/release-source/release/fakes.md

 #### `f.callback`

-This property is a convenience to easily get a reference to the last callback passed in the last to the fake.
+This property is a convenience to get a reference to the last callback passed in the last to the fake.

 ```js
 var f = sinon.fake();